The Glories of Sri Gadadhara Pandita

 Sri Jagannatha Puri: October 7, 2001

-[This year, 2015, the divine Appearance Day of Sri Gadadhara Pandita is May 17th and 18th around the world.
+[This year, 2016, the divine Appearance Day of Sri Gadadhara Pandita is May 6th (in America).
 You can also listen to audio of a related lecture on Sri Gadadhara Pandit from July 4, 1997.

 [In October, 2001, Srila Bhaktivedanta Narayana Gosvami Maharaja led several hundred international pilgrims on parikrama to several holy places of Sri Caitanya Mahaprabhu's pastimes in Jagannatha Puri.
 On October 7th he took the parikrama pilgrims to Tota Gopinatha Mandira.

 Tota Gopinatha is the Deity manifested by Sriman Mahaprabhu.
 Tota Gopinatha is the Deity Sri Caitanya Mahaprabhu entered at the time of His disappearance from this world.
 Visitors who approach the outside of the temple on the left side can see the enchanting garden where Mahaprabhu heard Srimad-Bhagavatam from Sri Gadadhara Pandita.

 There in the temple, Srila Narayana Gosvami Maharaja spoke in Hindi, Bengali and English.
 The following is a transcription of his English, and also the English translation of his Hindi:]